 Volunteering opportunities vary from hedge laying and planting during the autumn and winter months through to hedgerow and bird surveys during the summer.

-Over summer and autumn in 2019 there will be regular opportunities to carry out surveys and practical work.
-At present these are every other Thursday, along with other ad hoc days.
+There will be regular opportunities to carry out surveys and practical work.
+At present these are every other Monday, along with other ad hoc days.